verge-io/docs/docs/implementation-guide/installation-guide.md

 If you verified all drive tiers were selected as desired (previous screen), simply press [Enter] to proceed.
 Otherwise, select **< Yes >** and **[Enter]** to view all drives and optionally change any tier assignments.

-20. Configure **Swap**: There are multiple factors to consider in planning swap including: availability of storage, system use, disk type, etc. Consult with the VergeIO implementation team for further information. <!--Development should discuss this and come up with recommendations/best practices for this -->
+20. Configure **Swap**: There are multiple factors to consider in planning swap including: availability of storage, system use, disk type, etc. Consult with the VergeIO implementation team for further information.
+This is a configurable in the UI post-install.

 21. UEFI partitions - if you're asked to register the UEFI partitions please select "Yes".